priyamittal96/D3-Challenge/README.md

 # How to Use

-Clone the repo and through a local serve to properly view the data.
+Clone the repo and through a local server to properly view the data in your browser.

-From there please select the axis variable you would like to view in the browser.